nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

-#### Use case: Rename tag 'friends' to 'buddies'
+#### Use case: Rename tag

 **MSS**

-1. User request to rename tag 'friends' to 'buddies'
+1. User request to rename a specific tag to a new tag
 2. AddressBook prompts for confirmation of the change
 3. User confirms the change
-4. AddressBook renames all 'friends' tag to 'buddies' Use case ends.
+4. AddressBook renames all instances of the tag to the new tag indicated Use case ends.

 **Extensions**

+1a.
+User specifies a tag that does not exist in AddressBook

+> 1a1.
+AddressBook notify user that the tag does not exist Use case ends

 3a.
 User denies the change